 It is important to know that under the Long term capital gains tax, no other tax deductions can be earned under Sections from 80C to 80U.
 20% tax would be levied on the entire profit amount under LTCG tax.

-Long term capital gains tax is levied since 2018 after being introduced in the Union Budget back then on all the capital assets exceeding Rs 1,00,000.
+Before Union Budget, the long term capital gains tax was levied since 2018 after being introduced in the Union Budget back then on all the capital assets exceeding Rs 1,00,000.

 *All savings are provided by the insurer as per the IRDAI approved insurance plan.